lemlac/pylem/docs/reference.md

 ### Blocks

 Certain keywords can start *blocks* after a colon `:` and a line break.
 This starts a whitespace sequence with a child scope.
 Indentation determines when a block ends.
-The last expression evaluated in a block is its value.
-Use `pass` to leave a block empty.
+The last expression evaluated in a block is its value — *only applies to lambda functions.* Use `pass` to leave a block empty.

 ```py
 block: